mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Meetings of the General Assembly

-1. The executive councilor may call a general assembly at any time.
+1. The executive council may call a general assembly at any time.

 2. Students should be notified of a general assembly at least 5 days prior the assembly.